bobwallis/ReverseGeocoder/data/README.md

 * Receive `./data.csv`.

-* Import the data into your database of choice, using one of the `./import-*.sql` files if you want, or manually if you prefer.
+* Import the data into your database of choice, using one of the `./import-*.sql` files if you want (instructions are inside), or manually if you prefer.